SFDO-Community-Sprints/summit-events-app-documentation/docs/Getting-Started/before-creating-event.md

 nav_order: 3
 ---

 *This content is a work in progress.
-If you're interested in contributing to the Summit Events App and want to help provide support by reviewing or adding this page, comment below and let us know!*
+If you're interested in contributing to the Summit Events App and want to help provide support by reviewing or adding to this page, comment below and let us know!*

 *This page will capture items you'll want to capture as part of your event before you start building and moving to [Creating a Basic Event](https://sfdo-community-sprints.github.io/summit-events-app-documentation/docs/Getting-Started/create-basic-event/).*